leaflabs/libmaple/docs/source/bootloader.rst

    * - SOFT_RESET
      - 1
-     - Will engage a full software
+     - Value 5

    * - SUCCESS
      - 1
-     - Either 0 or 1 (FAILED,OK).
-Will end this bootloader session and reset the processor
+     - Either 0 or 1 (FAILED and OK, respectively).
+Will end this bootloader session and reset the processor.

-\
-\